Chapter 6: Objects and Data Structures

 This is not hiding "details of our data", this is data hiding!
 Depending on the context, this might be good or bad.
 For example, with the second option, it becomes impossible to calculate the cost of filling the tank.
 Are we designing for scammy car rentals?
 If so, then sure, hide the data.

-The assumption that hiding data is always a good thing is just wrong.
+The assumption that hiding data is always good is simply wrong.

 Ineffective abstraction occurs when essential knowledge is removed, or when non-essential knowledge is unnecessarily exposed - or both.